CMPUT301F21T21/detes/wiki_images/README.md

-Comtains the images for wiki.
+This file contains the crc cards images.